clovellytech/http4s-modules/README.md

 ---
 To provide a library of production ready modules, complete with database schema, that can be composed and mounted as `HttpService`s.
 Modules included so far:

 * auth - A complete user authentication implementation using `tsec`.
-Only uses Bearer tokens for now.
+Bearer and stateless cookie authentication schemes are available.
 * features - An example library that allows users to submit feature requests and vote on features.
 * files - A complete file upload and retrieval module.
 Only local file storage is implemented so far.
 AWS or other backends can be added by providing a typeclass instance.
 * invitations - Add the ability for users to invite new users.